(Italics are my comments to assist readers in understanding the fuller context. jg)

 When he had finished his story I submitted the manuscript to Major Charles W. Taylor, Eighteenth Cavalry, commandant, Fort Sill, Oklahoma, who gave me some valuable suggestions as to additional related information which I asked Geronimo to give.
 In most cases the old chief gave the desired information, but in some instances he refused, stating his reasons for so doing.

 (Note that Barrett refers to Geronimo as a chief, which he was not.
 Geronimo was a shaman or medicine man who claimed to have certain supernatural powers.
-Mangus Coloradas, Geronimo's chief, and other Apache chiefs would confer upon him the honor of leading war parties, and only in that sense, could Geronimo be considered a war chief.)
+Chiefs Mangus Coloradas, Cochise, Naiche & Juh would confer upon him the honor of leading war parties, and only in that sense could Geronimo be considered a war chief.)

 When the added information had been incorporated I submitted the manuscript to President Roosevelt, from whose letter I quote: “This is a very interesting volume which you have in manuscript, but I would advise that you disclaim responsibility in all cases where the reputation of an individual is assailed.”